 When travelling outside of the EU, however, additional costs may make using your mobile phone more expensive than normal.

-Roaming in the EU.
+Roaming in the EU

-‘Roam like at Home’ is the term used to describe the roaming policy adopted by the EU in 2017.
-In essence, this means that no matter where within the EU (as well as Iceland, Liechtenstein and Norway) you are travelling, you will incur the same costs as you would when at home.
+‘Roam like at home’ is the term used to describe the roaming policy adopted by the EU in 2017.
+In essence, this means that no matter where you are travelling within the EU (as well as Iceland, Liechtenstein and Norway) you will incur the same costs as you would when at home.

-Read more here for a full breakdown of using your phone in the EU
+Read more here for a full breakdown of using your phone in the EU and the other ‘Roam like at home’ inclusive countries

-Roaming outside the EU.
+Roaming outside the EU

 For those travelling outside of the EU, additional charges will apply.
 Charges will vary depending on the region or country you plan on visiting, your mobile plan, and your provider.
 Charges incurred outside of the EU can be significant, even with minimal usage.